rust-lang/rfcs/text/0000-msrv-resolver.md

 It would also be a breaking change to hard-error.
 We'd need to provide a way for some people to opt-in while some people opt-out and remember that.
-We could add a sticky flag to `Cargo.lock` though that could also be confusing.
+We could add a sticky flag to `Cargo.lock` though that could also be confusing, see "Configuring the resolver mode on the command-line or `Cargo.toml`".

 This would also error or pick lower versions more than it needs to when a workspace contains multiple MSRVs.
 We'd want to extend the resolver to treat Rust as yet another dependency and turn `package.rust-version` into dependencies on Rust.